karlseguin/websocket.zig/readme.md

 * `address` - Address to bind to.
 Default: `"127.0.0.1"`.
 * `handshake_pool_size` - The number of buffers to create and keep for reading the initial handshake.
 Default: `50`
 * `handshake_max_size` - The maximum size of the initial handshake to allow.
 Default: `1024`.
+* `max_headers` - The maximum size of headers to store in `handshake.headers`.
+Requests with more headers will still be processed, but `handshake.headers` will only contain the first `max_headers` headers.
+Default: `0`.

 Setting `max_size == buffer_size` is valid and will ensure that no dynamic memory allocation occurs once the connection is established.